Literature Major Frequently Asked Questions

-Your second step should be to take the remaining half of the same sequence and English 300, either concurrently or in quick succession.
-It’s okay to take English 300 with just one quarter of your chosen sequence under your belt.
-Sometimes it even makes sense to take 300 concurrently with the first quarter of your chosen sequence.
+Your second step should be to take a second Historical Breadth course and English 300, either concurrently or in quick succession.
+It’s okay to take English 300 with one Historical Breadth course under your belt.

 Your third step should be to begin taking 300-level English literature courses.
 It’s best to begin these advanced courses after you’ve completed English 300.
 English 300 teaches you how to write the standard eight-page analytical paper required for most 300-level literature classes.

 Under the old major requirements, can I take a “mixed” sequence, i.e. one quarter of English Literary Traditions and one quarter of American Literary Traditions?

 Under the old major requirements, yes.
 From the four introductory courses for the English major (210-1, 210-2, 270-1, 270-2), you must take either 210-1 OR 270-1 and any one of the three remaining courses.
 In other words, you may take any two of the four courses except the combination 210-2 and 270-2.
 The two courses can be taken in any order.

 Under the new major requirements, English 210-1, -2 and English 270-1, -2 are not required, but do count as Historical Breadth courses.